nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf91_features.rst

 The modem traces of the nRF9160 modem can be captured using the nRF Connect Trace Collector.
 For more information on how to collect traces using nRF Connect Trace Collector, see the `Trace Collector`_ documentation.
-When the :kconfig:option:`CONFIG_NRF_MODEM_LIB_TRACE` Kconfig option is enabled, the modem traces are enabled in the modem and are forwarded to the :ref:`modem_trace_module`.
+To enable the modem traces in the modem and to forward them to the :ref:`modem_trace_module` over UART, include the ``nrf91-modem-trace-uart`` snippet while building your application as described in :ref:`nrf91_modem_trace_uart_snippet`.

 .. note::
    For the :ref:`serial_lte_modem` application and the :ref:`at_client_sample` sample, you must also run ``AT%xmodemtrace=1,2`` to manually activate the predefined trace set.